 How They Pay: Payments are made once a month (on the 15th) and appear to be in dollars, not Bitcoins.

 The Company: Coinigy is often considered as one of the top trading companies online, giving it a solid reputation.
-The site operates out of Milwaukee, Wisconsin and is very transparent.
+The site operates out of Milwaukee, Wisconsin, and is very transparent.
 Surprisingly, it is a relatively new company in the field and was launched toward the end of 2015.

 Reviews: Reviews tend to be very positive, especially when compared to other cryptocurrency companies.
 There are some issues, as always, and the company did appear to be hacked in 2016.
 But, the overall sense is that this is a reliable company, one that does exactly what it claims to.

 Are People Making Money?
-While there aren’t many people talking about affiliate earnings, affiliate marketers are producing reviews on the service and these do appear to be getting interest.
+While there aren’t many people talking about affiliate earnings, affiliate marketers are producing reviews on the service and these do appear to be getting interested.
 This suggests that some people are getting income from Coinigy.

 Personal Thoughts: With just a one-time payment, Coinigy’s affiliate program isn’t amazing.
 But, the service is unusual enough that you could get people interested in it.
 Coinigy also has a good reputation and seems to fare better than most competitors in reviews.

 What it Does: Exmo is another cryptocurrency exchange.
 They provide more than ten ways to make deposits and support various cryptocurrencies.
-Examples include Bitcoin (of course), Litecoin, KickCoin, Ripple, Dash and Ethereum.
+Examples include Bitcoin (of course), Litecoin, KickCoin, Ripple, Dash, and Ethereum.

 The Affiliate Program: The referral program provides 25% commission on the transactions of anyone who joins through your link.
 As always, the 25% is based on how much Exmo earns, not on the total value of the transactions.